dpzhang/scas_db/README.md

-# SCAS Database Scraper Mannual
+# SCAS Database Scraper User Mannual
 __Author__: Gabriel Zhang

 __Email__: gzhang@compasslexecon.com

 __Ext.__: 20639
 ## I. About this repository:
-This repository contains the user manual of SCAS Database scraper written by [Gabriel Zhang](https://github.com/dpzhang) for __Compass Lexecon__.
+This repository contains the user manual of SCAS Database Scraper written by [Gabriel Zhang](https://github.com/dpzhang) for __Compass Lexecon__.
-The scrapper is completely written in Python 3.6.
+The scraper is completely written in Python 3.6.

 ## II.
 Disclaimer
-Due to confidentiality, code would not be published or released from this repository, and this manual is written soley for __Compass Lexecon__ staff who will be using the scraper.
+Due to confidentiality, code would not be published or released from this repository, and this manual is written soley for __Compass Lexecon__ staffs who will be using the scraper.

 ## III.
 Preparation

 ### Step 1: Install Cygwin
-* Download __Cygwin__ from [here](https://cygwin.com/install.html) by left-clicking __setup-x86\_64.exe__ once get to the page.
+* Download __Cygwin__ from [here](https://cygwin.com/install.html) by left-clicking __setup-x86\_64.exe__ after getting to the page.
     + __Suggestion:__ I would recommend users to save this installation file on the Desktop in case some other packages or softwares are needed in the future.

 * Procedures to install __Cygwin__: